Frequently Asked Questions

 What if I have questions after my home inspection is complete?

-If you have last minute questions after your home inspection, you may contact me directly.
-My phone lines are open from 8:00am till 9:00pm.
-I do not charge for telephone consultation.
-I will be available for your questions for as long as you own your home.
-I will always give you the personal service and attention you deserve as a homeowner.
+If you have any last-minute questions after your home inspection, feel free to contact me directly.
+My phone line will be answered from 8:00 AM to 9:00 PM.
+I am available to answer your questions for as long as you own your home, providing you with the personal service and attention you deserve as a homeowner.

 How do I find a competent home inspector?

-Whatever your referral source, you will want to make sure that the home inspector is a Member of the International Association of Certified Home Inspectors (InterNACHI) in order to be certain of his or her professional qualifications, experience, and business ethics.
+Be sure to read Home Inspector Facts For Consumers to better understand the process.
+Regardless of your referral source, it's essential to confirm that the inspector is a Member of (InterNACHI) the International Association of Certified Home Inspectors.
+This ensures that they meet professional standards for qualifications, experience, and business ethics.

 Should I include an inspection contingency in my offer?